Best Canon Lenses for Family Photographers | Advice From a Photographer

 Buy it on Amazon | Buy it on Adorama

 Canon RF 50mm f/1.2L USM: This is an expensive but beautiful lens perfect for lifestyle family photographers who want to capture high-quality, creative images.
 It has a wide aperture of f/1.2, which allows for low-light photography and a very shallow depth of field, creating super dreamy background compression.
 This is a super fast and accurate lens, which is amazing for chasing around little kids.
-I would own this lens if I could justify another expensive lens purchase (I keep hoping for a sale!).
+I have this one and it’s GORGEOUS.

 Buy it on Amazon | Buy it on Adorama